codesharedot/quantum-resistant-ledger-price/README.md

-# bitcoinhd price
+# vestchain price

-Gets the bitcoinhd price with Python (from JSON).
+Gets the vestchain price with Python (from JSON).

 https://pythonbasics.org